What is an Automotive Engineering Technician?

-In the United States, there were 46,100 jobs for Automotive Engineering Technician in 2016.
+In 2016, there was an estimated number of 46,100 jobs in the United States for Automotive Engineering Technician.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Automotive Engineering Technician by 2026.
 The BLS estimates 4,200 yearly job openings in this field.

 The states with the most job growth for Automotive Engineering Technician are Utah, Connecticut, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Hawaii.
 These states have the worst job growth for this type of profession.